TheCedarPrince/thecedarprince.github.io/notes/01052021044121-arithmetic-series.md

++++
-@def title = "Arithmetic Sums & Series"
+title = "Arithmetic Sums & Series"
-@def slug = "01052021044121-arithmetic-series"
+slug = "01052021044121-arithmetic-series"
-@def tags = ["zettel", "arithmetic", "sums", "series", "proof", "archive"]
-@def description = "A brief overview on what arithmetic series are and some of its underlying math."

-@def rss_title = "Arithmetic Sums & Series"
-@def rss_description = "A brief overview on what arithmetic series are and some of its underlying math."
-@def rss_pubdate = Date(2021, 1, 4)
+tags = ["zettel", "arithmetic", "sums", "series", "proof", "archive"] description = "A brief overview on what arithmetic series are and some of its underlying math." rss_title = "Arithmetic Sums & Series" rss_description = "A brief overview on what arithmetic series are and some of its underlying math." rss_pubdate = Date(2021, 1, 4)
++++

 Arithmetic Sums & Series